cvilas/guidance/process/third_party.md

 # How to integrate third-party software

-## General principles
+## General guidelines

-- Avoid third-party libraries if possible.
-Certainly avoid 'frameworks'.
+- Avoid third-party libraries where possible.
+  - Certainly avoid 'frameworks'.
+  - Certainly avoid third party libraries as a way to outsource core competencies.
+  - Only delegate mundane, utilitarian functions (command line passing, config file management, etc) to third parties
-- Integrate a third-party library into the codebase _only if_ it does not force design compromises.
+- Integrate a third-party library into the codebase _only when_ it does not force design compromises.

 Rationale 1: Design core components from first principles, building only what we need, following our design guidelines.
 Re-invent the wheel.
 This approach results in a system that is simpler, and easier to understand, extend and maintain.